 More than just a payment platform, WL Sips is a true partner in the development of your online business.
 Since it was created in 1995, WL Sips has been continually evolving to expand its offering and meet your responsiveness, simplicity and security requirements.

-Our solution offers you a simple or advanced solution according to your use cases.
+Our solution offers you a simple or advanced mode depending on your use cases.

 - Standard integration of the payment module

-- Choice of the integration mode to adapt to your specific characteristics
+- Integration mode selection to adapt to your specificities

 - Help with the integration and daily support